Cruise (autonomous vehicle): History

+Acquisition by GM and investments

+Industry observers have noted, and GM CEO Mary Barra has stated, that GM allowed Cruise to remain responsible for both technology and commercialization, giving Cruise independence to avoid the pitfalls common when a large company acquires a technology startup.

+Since becoming part of General Motors in March 2016, Cruise has been working on developing software and hardware to make fully autonomous vehicles using modified Chevrolet Bolts.

 In April 2017, GM announced plans to invest $14 million to expand Cruise operations in California, adding an estimated 1,163 full-time employees by 2021.

 In May 2018, Cruise announced that SoftBank Vision Fund would invest $2.25 billion into the company, along with another $1.1 billion from GM itself.
 In October 2018, Cruise announced that Honda would be investing $750 million into the company, followed by another $2 billion over the next 12 years.

 In November 2018, the company got a new CEO, Dan Ammann, who had been a president of GM before accepting this position.
 Cruise raised an additional $1.15 billion in new equity in May 2019, bringing its total valuation to $19 billion.

+In January 2021 Microsoft, Honda and institutional investors invested a further $2 billion in combined new equity bringing the valuation to $30 billion.
+In March 2021, Cruise acquired Voyage, a self-driving startup that had been spun off from Udacity.

+In March 2022, GM acquired Softbank Vision Fund 1's equity ownership in Cruise for $2.1 billion, and made an additional $1.35 billion investment in Cruise.